PHYS 221. General Physics I. (4 Credits)

 Supervised off-campus experience with departmental approval.
 Graded pass/fail.
 Prerequisite: junior or senior standing with Physics major.

 PHYS 499.
 Honors Thesis.
-(2 to 4 Credits)
+(2 or 4 Credits)

 An independent project providing original physics research developed in a scholarly paper and culminating in an oral examination.
 Partially fulfills requirements for an honors degree in physics.
 Additional requirements are available in the Physics Office.